What a weekend for a Caprese Bloody Mary!

 - cherry tomatoes

-- olives – for a twist! my favorite are garlic stuffed!
+- olives – for a twist! my favorite is garlic stuffed!

 An Italian twist on your favorite Bloody Mary – with the addition of balsamic vinegar and a caprese skewer – you’ll love the garnish and appreciate the spice!